Marco-Tulio/sistema-restaurante-adr/doc/adr/0005-escolha-front-end.md

 ## Context

-The issue motivating this decision, and any context that influences or constrains the decision.
+The issue motivatojfljslkfsing this decision, and any context that influences or constrains the decision. jsklfjlsdkjkfs
 ## Decision

 The change that we're proposing or have agreed to implement.